LoveProgramming-Limited/Django-CRM-2/README.rst

 run `docker-compose up --build`

+cd into web container, create a superuser by `manage.py createsuperuser`

-django web is at : localhost:8001
+django web is at : localhost:8001   , login with superuser account

 celery visualizer(flower) is at : localhost:8899